Sudden Paralysis of the Hind Legs in cats

 Basics and possible causes

-Infections, such as those caused by the Feline Leukemia Virus (FeLV) or the Feline Immunodeficiency Virus (FIV), can also cause neurological symptoms including paralysis.
+Infections, such as those caused by Feline Leukemia Virus (FeLV) or Feline Immunodeficiency Virus (FIV), can also cause neurological symptoms including paralysis.
 Similarly, inflammatory diseases such as meningitis or encephalitis may be involved.

 Typical accompanying symptoms